CDN Pricing for Live Video Broadcasting

-This blog will introduce you to world of CDNs and explore the world of high-volume live video broadcasting.
+This blog will introduce you to the world of CDNs and explore the world of high-volume live video broadcasting.
 Then, we’ll dive into a CDN pricing comparison of the top providers on the market.
 Finally, we’ll finish out by exploring an alternative model: using a video streaming solution that integrates a CDN with their service.

 Introduction to Content Delivery Networks

 We’ll get started here with an introduction to Content Delivery Networks, and will start with this question: what is a CDN?
 A CDN, as the name implies, is a network.
-Specifically, it’s a network of computer servers that is distributed around the world.
+Specifically, it’s a network of computer servers that are distributed around the world.

 These servers are configured to help content creators deliver content to users.
 This content could be video, audio, images, text, large file downloads, or any other type of digital information.

-When it comes to streaming live video, a CDN functions by duplicating a live stream video feed as it is created.
+When it comes to streaming live video, a CDN function by duplicating a live stream video feed as it is created.
 Duplicate copies of the stream are sent to various servers.
 These servers are dynamically selected based on how big your audience is and where they are located.

 The effect of this is that, instead of concentrating all your web traffic on a single or small number of servers, the load is distributed across dozens of servers.
 On top of this, users are automatically connected to the fastest server for their network connection.